netdata/go.d.plugin/modules/isc_dhcpd/README.md

 <!--
-title: "Monitoring ISC dhcp lease files with Netdata"
+title: "ISC DHCPd monitoring with Netdata"
 custom_edit_url: https://github.com/netdata/go.d.plugin/edit/master/modules/isc_dhcpd/README.md
-sidebar_label: "ISC dhcp lease files"
+sidebar_label: "ISC DHCPd"
 -->

-# ISC dhcpd lease
+# ISC DHCPd monitoring with Netdata

+[`ISC DHCP`](https://www.isc.org/dhcp/) is a DHCP server that supports both IPv4 and IPv6, and is suitable for use in high-volume and high-reliability applications.

-This module monitors lease files.
+This module monitors active leases and IP pools utilization collecting data from the DHCP client lease database (`dhcpd.leases`).

-Pool utilization:

--   Pool Utilization
--   Total leases
--   Active leases
+## Requirements

+`dhcpd.leases` must be readable by `netdata` user.

 ## Charts

-This plugin shows three charts

-### Pools utilization
+-   Active Leases Total in `leases`
+-   Pool Active Leases in `leases`

--   Aggregate chart for all pools.
-Utilization in `percentage`
+-   Pool Utilization in `percentage`

-### Total Leases

--   leases(Overall number of leases for all pools)

-### Leases total

--   leases(number of leases for all pools).

 ## Configuration